occopus/docs/sphinx/source/user/tutorial-advanced.rst

 Autoscaling-Prometheus
 ~~~~~~~~~~~~~~~~~~~~~~
 This tutorial aims to complement the autoscaling capabilities of Occopus.
 With this solution users can scale their application without user intervention in a predefined scaling range to guarantee that its running always in the optimum level of resources.
 In this infrastructure nodes are discovered by Consul which is a DNS service discovery software and monitored by Prometheus, a monitoring software.
-Prometheus support alert definitions which later will help you write custom scaling events.
+Prometheus supports alert definitions which later will help you write custom scaling events.
 Incoming traffic from the user is go through the load balancers to the appropriate data node where your application should run.

 **Features**